 Best wedges for mid handicappers in 2022 and high handicap golfers are similar they will use three different bounce options.
 Because the higher handicap cannot make difference in the bounce options of a golf wedge.
 While low handicappers player can use these golf wedges but they usually use tour proven golf wedge.

-Wedges are available in several different finishes, lofts, bounce and grind options, and come with a matrix of shafts.
-Golfers can feel overwhelmed when choosing wedge and can default to traditional equipment when their bags would be much better suited with specialized clubs built for their swings.
-Here, we tease apart the different aspects that make wedges unique and teach you how to select the best ones for your game.
+There are different types of wedges which are available in several different finishes, lofts, bounce and sole grinds options, and come with a matrix of shafts and different position of the leading edge.
+Golfers can feel overwhelmed when choosing golf wedge for mid handicappers 2022 and can default to traditional equipment when their bags would be much better suited with specialized clubs built for their swings.
+Here, we tease apart the different aspects that make wedges unique and teach you how to select the best golf wedges for average golfers.

 Top 10 Best Golf Wedges for Mid Handicappers

 SM8 features a reimagined progressive center of gravity, which produces the most accurate and forgiving Titleist Vokey golf wedge yet.
 Using tungsten weights and varied hosel lengths, the Titleist Vokey wedge R&D team has moved the center of gravity outside of the golf wedge head and placed it in front of the face, resulting in increased MOI and exceptional feel.
 For the golfer, this means optimized ball flight and a club face that simply wants to square up at impact.
 SM8 accomplishes all of this while preserving the classic Titleist Vokey head shape players demand.
 This wedge use true temper dynamic gold shafts.